Who are the Institutional Holders in NetApp Inc. (NTAP)?

-NetApp Inc. (NASDAQ: NTAP) is -14.60% lower on its value in year-to-date trading and has touched a low of $61.26 and a high of $96.82 in the current 52-week trading range.
+NetApp Inc. (NASDAQ: NTAP) is -21.59% lower on its value in year-to-date trading and has touched a low of $61.26 and a high of $96.82 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The NTAP stock was last observed hovering at around $72.82 in the last trading session, with the day’s gains setting it 5.74%.
+The NTAP stock was last observed hovering at around $72.28 in the last trading session, with the day’s loss setting it -0.15% off its average median price target of $85.00 for the next 12 months.
+It is also 39.89% off the consensus price target high of $120.00 offered by 25 analysts, but current levels are -6.07% lower than the price target low of $68.00 for the same period.

 3 Tiny Stocks Primed to Explode